statycc/tyni/readme.md

   * See list of [grammars](https://github.com/antlr/grammars-v4) for interest
 * Everything done here should be doable in compiler IR
   * parse tree has more information than necessary; the analysis could do with less
-  * this analyzer design is light and isolated on purpose; but no reason so far why it could not take place inside a compiler.
+  * this analyzer design is light and isolated on purpose, but no reason so far why it could not take place inside a compiler.